PawseySC/container-workflows/_episodes/01-docker-intro.md

 Here's what we've done:

-* Downloaded an Ubuntu Docker image
+* Downloaded an Ubuntu Docker image (this wouldn't happen if the image had been downloaded previously)
 * Created a container from our Ubuntu image
 * The command we've run inside the Ubuntu container is `cat /etc/os-release`, which simply prints some info about the operating system